percona/pmm-doc/source/manage/amazon-rds.settings.rst

 .. _pmm.amazon-rds.iam-user.access-key.creating:

-:ref:`Creating an access key for an IAM user <pmm.amazon-rds.iam-user.access-key.creating>`
+`Creating an access key for an IAM user <pmm.amazon-rds.iam-user.access-key.creating>`_
 -------------------------------------------------------------------------------------------

 In order to be able to discover an |amazon-rds| DB instance in |pmm|, you either